fico7489/laravel-pivot/README.md

 ```
 # When events are fired

-Four BelongsToMany methods fire this events :
+Four BelongsToMany methods fires events from this package :

-attach() -> fires only pivotAttaching and pivotAttached
+* attach() -> fires only pivotAttaching and pivotAttached
-detach() -> fires only pivotDetaching and pivotDetached
+* detach() -> fires only pivotDetaching and pivotDetached
-updateExistingPivot() -> fires only pivotUpdating and pivotUpdated
+* updateExistingPivot() -> fires only pivotUpdating and pivotUpdated
-sync() -> fires pivotAttaching, pivotAttached, pivotDetaching and pivotDetached
+* sync() -> fires pivotAttaching, pivotAttached, pivotDetaching and pivotDetached

 # One real example